-But to visit mountains only for their pinnacle is to love only the head and not the heart.
-Within the entire body of a mountain is a world rich for exploring that affords the opportunity for quieter encounters and wilder moments of connection with the landscape and ecosystem.
-After all, we crave wilderness — or perhaps simply wildness — but on a planet full of adventurers, it is increasingly difficult to find our own private place in nature in which to be still, to think and recover (however briefly) from the hurry of our modern lives.
+The wonder of a mountain lies in her whole form–foot to summit.
+To visit a mountain solely for her pinnacle is to miss the beauty wrapped up in every step of her surface.
+Within the entire body of a mountain is a world rich for exploring that affords the opportunity for quiet encounters and wild moments of connection to landscape and ecosystem.
+After all, we crave wilderness — or perhaps simply wildness–but on a planet full of adventurers, it is increasingly difficult to find privacy for stillness, reflection, and recovery from the hurry of modern life.

 I have been exploring the bodies of mountains for many years.
-In the early days, it wasn’t a conscious decision, but rather the natural progression from my time as a geologist.
-I was used to paying attention to the detail of a mountain, but over the years, I have grown increasingly more conscious of the landscape as a whole living organism and have been drawn in ever deeper to the parts of a mountain that others might overlook in their race to the summit.
+At the beginning, it wasn’t a conscious decision, but rather the natural progression from time as a geologist.
+I was accustomed to paying attention to the detail of a mountain, but over the years I’ve grown increasingly more conscious of the landscape as a whole living organism and have been drawn in ever deeper to the parts of a mountain that others might overlook in their race to the summit.

 This isn’t to say that the summit isn’t an important part of my travels through the mountains, just that I get as much, if not more, pleasure from the long ascent itself.
 My attention is drawn to the type of light, the soundscape, and the transitions between environments as I move from mountain meadow pastures, through the tree line, and up into the near-barren corries and ridges.
 Indeed, John Muir knew that the call of the mountains is not just to the summit, but to the wholeness of the experience that a mountain offers: